tianweiy/CenterPoint/configs/waymo/README.md

 ## Waymo 3D Detection

 We provide training / validation configurations, pretrained models, and prediction files for all models in the paper.
-To access these pretrained models, please send us an [email](mailto:yintianwei@utexas.edu) with your name, institute, and a screenshot of the the Waymo dataset registration confirmation mail.
+To access these pretrained models, please send us an [email](mailto:yintianwei@utexas.edu) with your name, institute, a screenshot of the the Waymo dataset registration confirmation mail, and your intended usage.
 Please send a second email if we don't get back to you in two days.
 We get a lot of emails every day and may accidentally miss yours.
+Please note that Waymo open dataset is under strict non-commercial license.

 ### One-stage VoxelNet
 | Model   | Veh_L2 | Ped_L2 | Cyc_L2  | MAPH   | FPS  |